auralix/alx-202-af-10-1-auralix-c-lib/Wiki/Mcu/McuLpc/McuLpc80x/alxWiki_alxAdc_McuLpc80x.md

-# Auralix C Library - ALX MCU LPC80x ADC Module - Notes
+# Auralix C Library - ALX MCU LPC80x ADC Module
 ---
 - Write all relevant notes here
 - All notes must be written in bullet style text like this